 Because Proxifier for Mac v3 runs in a sandbox, it is technically impossible for it to migrate the profiles automatically.

 Unfortunately, some parts of the new Big Sur API may be unstable.
 There are issues that do not depend on Proxifier configuration or code.
 These issues have been reported to Apple, and we hope they will be resolved in future macOS updates.
 If you have any problems, please make sure that you are running the latest version of macOS.

 Please feel free to contact us at email@example.com.
 We will do our best to help you.

-To mitigate the problems, we have prepared a special build of Proxifier for Mac v2 that supports Big Sur using private API.
+To mitigate the problems, we have prepared a special build of Proxifier for Mac v2 that supports Big Sur and Monterey using private API.

 If you have problems with Proxifier for Mac v3, you can use this build.